richcorrado/ART/README.md

 Outlier, feature selection and modeling was done in the relevant jupyter notebooks.
 The notebook Subsetting 111001001.ipynb is the file where the submissions were generated.

-Please see the file https://github.com/richcorrado/Housing-Prices-ART/blob/master/overview.html for a detailed overview of the results of the analysis.
+Please see https://richcorrado.github.io/houseprices-overview.html for a detailed overview of the results of the analysis.